 First off, I want to provide a brief history lesson.
 Mount St. Helens famously erupted on May 18, 1980.
 The explosion devastated the surrounding area and killed 57 people, including a crotchety curmudgeon named Harry Truman.
 He was the owner and caretaker of Mount St. Helens Lodge at Spirit Lake, and he stubbornly refused to evacuate his home despite the pending eruption.
 This hike – Harry’s Ridge – is named after him.

 Now to the hike itself.
 Harry’s Ridge is a 8.2-mile round trip adventure with a 970-foot elevation gain.
 It starts from the Johnston Ridge Observatory parking lot along No. 1 Boundary Trail, and you actually stay on this path for quite a while.
 The trail eventually goes downhill and comes to a Y. You want to keep left at the Y and continue on until you take a right turn onto No. 1E Harry’s Ridge.
-The trail up to Harry’s Ridge is relatively short, but the views are amazing.
+The trail is relatively short, but the views are amazing.
 As you climb the ridge, you can see Spirit Lake off to the left and Mount Adams in the distance.
 Once you reach the summit of Harry’s Ridge, there’s a stellar view of Mount St. Helens.

 I’m sure hiking to Harry’s Ridge is amazing anytime of the year, but it was especially beautiful when my dad and I were there in early July (we were there July 5th to be exact).
 The wildflowers were out in full force.
 It’s amazing to see such beautiful colors spread around a barren landscape that still exists nearly 40 years after the eruption.